Cleaning Business Insurance and Bonding

 Your employees likely have access to private homes and offices – often unsupervised.
 However much you trust them, that leaves ample opportunity for theft.

 A janitorial bond is a type of surety bond that reimburses your clients for employee theft.
-Unlike insurance, your bond carrier (surety) will expect reimbursement when it pays for a claim.
+Unlike insurance, your bond carrier (or surety company) will expect reimbursement when it pays for a claim.
 Your clients might request that your residential cleaning or janitorial company secure this coverage.

 This cleaning service bond provides coverage related to: